 My Spoonie Sisters

 All guests featured or mentioned in this podcast will be listed for your convenience.
 Don't forget to rate and subscribe to My Spoonie Sisters and follow @MySpoonieSisters on Instagram for updates on new episodes and more.
-If you have a story to share or would like to be featured on My Spoonie Sisters, please email MySpoonieSisters@gmail.com.
+If you have a story to share or want to be featured on My Spoonie Sisters, please email MySpoonieSisters@gmail.com.
 We eagerly look forward to speaking and hearing from all our Spoonies!

-Disclaimer While we are not doctor or a Health Care Practitioners, we want to assure you that this podcast is a credible source of information.
+Disclaimer: While we are not doctors or healthcare Practitioners, we want to assure you that this podcast is a credible source of information.
 It's based on our guests' personal experiences and the strategies we've found effective for ourselves.
 However, everyone's body is unique, and what works for one person may not work for another.
 If you have any health-related questions, it's always best to consult your Primary Doctor or Rheumatologist.

-Remember, our goal at My Spoonie Sisters is to connect people and provide the support and tools they need to live a better life.
+Remember, our goal at My Spoonie Sisters is to connect people and provide them with the support and tools they need to live better lives.

 My Spoonie Sisters